mumrich/IaC.StackGres.Playground/cdktf/README.md

+# CDKTF

 ========================================================================================================

   Your cdktf typescript project is ready!

-  cat help                Print this message
+  cat README.md           Print this message

   Compile:
     npm run get           Import/update Terraform providers and modules (you should check-in this directory)